pimoroni/enviro/documentation/upgrading-firmware.md

   - [Transferring files using Thonny](#transferring-files-using-thonny)
 - [Starting from scratch](#starting-from-scratch)

-Here's how to install/update the firmware and software on your Enviro board for all the latest fixes and tweaks!
+Here's how to update the firmware and software on your Enviro board for all the latest fixes and tweaks!
 These instructions should also work if you're setting up an Enviro board from scratch.

 ## Downloading MicroPython